legenlee/zeppelin/README.md

 ## Roadmaps

-- [ ] Displaying available Minecraft versions
+- [ ] Fetching available Minecraft versions
 - [ ] Installing assets and libraries required to launch Minecraft
 - [ ] Launching Minecraft
 - [ ] OAuth2 login (Microsoft only.
 Mojang and Legacy is not supported since Microsoft decided to deprecate them.)